Last updated on 9 February 2021

 How long does it take for my blood alcohol content to drop?
 Can I drive the next day?

 On average, it takes about an hour for an adult to process 1 unit of alcohol so that there’s none left in their bloodstream.
-(An alcohol unit is 80mg or 8g of pure alcohol, which is equivalent to 150ml of beer, 76ml of wine or 25ml of spirit.)
+(A standard alcohol unit is 8g of pure alcohol, which is about 330ml of 4% beer, 125ml of 13% wine or 25ml of 40% spirit.)

 However, this is different for everybody. and not a sure-fire way to calculate whether you are under or over the legal drink-driving limit.